shwetachavan555/Mintclassic-company-storage-analysis/README.md

   Oversold Products: This is likely due to inaccurate stock tracking or delays in replenishment.
   Normal & Overstocked Products: Minimal impact on storage decisions.
 ## Data
-- `mauntclassica.sql`: Raw inventory and sales data.
+- `mauntclassica.sql`: Raw inventory and sales data. -data provides by Coursera about  Mint's classic company
 - `oversold, high sales, normal stock.csv`: Categorized inventory insights.
+This data was Derived from the database" mauntclassica " by running SQL queries in My SQL
-- 'low stock high sale product.csv':Categorized inventory insights.
+- 'low stock high sale product.csv':Categorized inventory insights.This data Derived from the database" mauntclassica " by running SQL queries in My SQL
-- 'oversold.csv':Categorized inventory insights.
+- 'oversold.csv':Categorized inventory insights.This data Derived from the database" mauntclassica " by running SQL queries in My SQL
 ## SQL Queries
 - `mauntclassica.sql`: Identifies oversold, high sales, and overstocked products.